-The new patrols augment and coordinate with services that the CCD has provided for the last 30 years, including 100 teal-uniformed, sidewalk cleaners who sweep all Center City sidewalks no less than three times each day and remove graffiti; and 50 teal-uniformed, unarmed, Community Service Representatives (CSRs) who patrol daily on defined foot beats on Center City sidewalks and in CCD-managed parks to provide information, offer assistance to the public, deter crime and serve as “eyes and ears” on the street.
+The added patrols expand upon services CCD has provided for 31 years, including 100 teal-uniformed cleaners who sweep Center City sidewalks no less than three times each day and remove graffiti; and 45 teal-uniformed, unarmed, Community Service Representatives (CSRs) who patrol daily on defined foot beats on Center City sidewalks and in CCD-managed parks to provide information, offer assistance to the public, deter crime and serve as “eyes and ears” for the police.

-Additional Safety Patrol personnel are also deployed in two CCD managed parks, Dilworth Park and Sister Cities Park, particularly during events, freeing up CSRs who have been stationed in the park to provide more assistance to pedestrians on city sidewalks.
+Additional Safety Patrol personnel are also deployed in two CCD managed parks, Dilworth Park and Sister Cities Park.

 April 14, 2022 | Center City District expands unarmed bike patrol into evening hours, KYW Newsradio

 April 14, 2022 | Center City District adding more bike patrols in effort to deter crime, 6abc Philadelphia

 April 13, 2022 | Center City District Expanding Bike Patrol Program Into Evening Hours: ‘We Need To Make Sure That We’re Proactive’, CBS3